zalias9/outlier-challenge-reporting/README.md

 ## The Challenge

 - Implement the `getStudent` method in `api.js`.
-This should fetch the from the database as indicated by the `id` passed in, and return the information as JSON.
+This should fetch a student record from the `students` table in the database as indicated by the `id` passed in, and return the information as JSON.

 - Implement the `getStudentGradesReport` method in `api.js`.
-This report should fetch student grade data from the following remote source: https://outlier-coding-test-data.netlify.app/grades.json, where the id in the json data matches the id in the students database.
-The output should include student details as well as their grades information.
+This report should fetch student grade data from the following remote source: https://outlier-coding-test-data.netlify.app/grades.json, where the id in the JSON data matches the id in the students database.
+The output should include student details as well as their grades information, in JSON format.

 - Implement the `getCourseGradesReport` method in `api.js`.
 This report should contain the following statistics for *each course*: highest grade of all students, lowest grade of all students, average grade across all students.
+Return the data in JSON format.

 - Create tests relevant for the endpoints.